top of page

 3) Management: During the management (operational) phase, the developer determines whether they'd like to hold and manage the property or if they'd like to sell the property to another entity that will be responsible for its long-term management.
 If the developer chooses to sell the property, they must ensure that the ongoing maintenance required under the remedial action plans are transferred to the buyer.

-Typically, contaminated land is identified through a thorough assessment process that is undertaken by an environmental consultant.
+Properties located near brownfields can be at an increased risk of property contamination, which affects property values.
+Finding out if a property is contaminated is typically done through a thorough assessment process that is undertaken by an environmental consultant.
 They will analyze the history of the property and adjacent properties to identify possible contaminant linkages that could be present.
-Following this study, a formal site investigation is conducted.
+If contamination potential is found, then a formal site investigation is conducted.
 The site investigation includes an on-site analysis that typically involves collecting soil and water samples.
-Using this data, a plan can be created to clean up the contaminated site so that it can be redeveloped.

 bottom of page